2025 Budget

 Each year the City prepares an annual budget plus a budget projection for the next three years.
 We also prepare a 10-year capital plan that outlines major projects to be funded over the next decade.
 City budgets are reviewed, deliberated and approved by Council in the fall each year.

-Share your feedback on priorities for the upcoming 2025 City budget!
+Thank you for your feedback on priorities for the upcoming 2025 City budget!

 Provide your feedback